ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 	them but never mutate or overwrite the originals.
 - After each base image renders, the notebook can trigger a fast QA probe (e.g., checking for correct finger counts).
-Any failure immediately requests a re-generation from `images_agent` before we advance to expensive stages like video or TTS; this keeps later steps fed with clean inputs.
+Any failure immediately requests a re-generation from `images_stage` before we advance to expensive stages like video or TTS; this keeps later steps fed with clean inputs.
 - When editors adjust shot durations they must also ensure the base image count still equals `len(shots) + 1`; otherwise notebook validation will block the